spack/spack/lib/spack/docs/packaging_guide.rst

 the parent directory of the tarball you gave it.
 So, if your tarball is at ``http://example.com/downloads/foo-1.0.tar.gz``, Spack will look in ``http://example.com/downloads/`` for links to additional versions.
-If you need to search another path for download links, see the reference documentation on `attribute_list_url`_ and `attributee_list_depth`_.
+If you need to search another path for download links, you can supply some extra attributes that control how your package finds new versions.
+See the documentation on `attribute_list_url`_ and `attributee_list_depth`_.

 .. note::

   * This command assumes that Spack can extrapolate new URLs from an existing URL in the package, and that Spack can find similar URLs on a webpage.
-If that's not possible, you'll need to manually add ``version`` calls yourself.
+If that's not possible, e.g. if the package's developers don't name their tarballs consistently, you'll need to manually add ``version`` calls yourself.

   * For ``spack checksum`` to work, Spack needs to be able to ``import`` your pacakge in Python.
 That means it can't have any